- TABLE OF CONTENTS

 There was water only 18 inches down under him as he did his dowsing, and he got NOTHING.
 He was noted for all the wells he had dowsed.
 This man is very likely in hell right now, for he also viciously rejected repentance as necessary for salvation, a heretical doctrine taught him at Grand Rapids School of the Bible and Music.

 Country Magazine, that down home Reiman publication which is so well received by "good godly" folks, one we subscribe to, did an article on how cute and handy Water Witching is.
 It was so well received that they did a follow up article on it.
-These are not witches-- They are decent Lutherans and other northern folks who are conservative and decent.
-This shows the impact this occult tool of Satan has, and YOU may be friendly to this practice.
+These are not witches-- they are decent Lutherans and other northern folks who are conservative in general.
+This shows the impact this occult tool of Satan, dowsing, has on gullible people, and YOU may be one of them.

 The following author wrote and asked me what I had on dowsing.
 I have a file full of material of my own, but I told him I would appreciate a fresh article on the topic.
 What a masterful job this man did.
 I want to thank Austin Kallevig for sending it to us so you could read it.
 Other articles have been added after this item for your information.